acao/acao/README.md

 **pronouns**: She/Her, or they/them is fine

-**location**: DE
+**location**: Berlin, DE

-I help maintain `graphiql`, `graphql-playground`, the graphql LSP and `vscode-graphql`
+I created `monaco-graphql`.
+I converted `graphiql` into a monorepo, and I help maintain `graphiql`, `graphql-playground`, the `graphql-language-service-server` and `vscode-graphql`.

-I love writing node.js and react applications

-Learning rust and studying various approaches to improving the performance of graphql language server and web IDE runtimes
+I am an unpaid volunteer maintainer with a whole family and personal life, so please be patient.
+Co-maintainers and contributors welcome.
+See pinned issues in our repositories for roadmaps :)